broxus/octusbridge-relay/README.md

    This script will print unencrypted data. **Be sure to write it down somewhere!
 And also make a backup of the `/etc/relay` folder!**

 4. ##### Link relay keys
-   Use ETH address and TON public key from the previous step to link this relay setup with your staker address at https://v2.tonbridge.io/relayers/create.
+   Use ETH address and Everscale public key from the previous step to link this relay setup with your staker address at https://octusbridge.io/relayers/create.
 When you start the linking process go to step 5 and start the relay.
 It will begin to confirm the public key and address on the air.
    It may take some time to sync at first (~40 minutes).

    > During linking you will need to send at least **0.05 ETH** to your relay ETH address so that the relay can confirm his ownership.